 Terrain textures show as nearly invisible in Photoshop

 For many of the textures in the package, the roughness information is stored in the alpha channel.
 Which is what the Standard and default terrain shaders expect, they use this to control the strength of the environment/sun reflections.
 Where black is fully rough, and white is fully glossy.
 Since none of the materials are glossy in nature, the alpha channel is close to black.
-When importing a texture into PS, it is interpreted as almost entirely transparent because of this.
+When importing a texture into Photoshop, it is interpreted as almost entirely transparent because of this.
 Photoshop differentiates between transparency and alpha information, which Substance Designer does not.

 For Photoshop, you can use SuperPNG, https://www.fnordware.com/superpng/ which has additional import options for the alpha channel.
 Plus, it allows you to save it as a PNG again, photoshop would need it to be a TGA file otherwise.

 Shader console warnings